syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

+N>  In Exclusive mode, the whiskers extend to the most extreme data point within 1.5 times the interquartile range (IQR).
+Any points beyond this range are considered outliers.
-N> By default,the BoxPlotMode property value is Exclusive.
+By default,the BoxPlotMode property value is Exclusive.

 {% tabs %}